opral/monorepo/rfcs/001-foundational-architecture.md

 - Design effort: Git is difficult to understand.
 Abstractions for translators need to be designed.

-- Not requiring a server: Open source monetization through hosting is difficult, if not impossible.

 ### Automation (CI/CD)

 The hand-off between developers and translators requires automation.
 The current status quo of manual pinging is unbearable.